crosstheages/public-data/patch-notes.md

 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.11.4017 Patch

+`2023-03-16 05:45 UTC`

+### Changes

+- Event
+  - Event Shop is now accessible in-game.
+Keep in mind that you will not be able to buy anything until Thursday March 16th, 19:00 UTC.
+  - You will find different cosmetics where prices range from 100 to 400 Event Coins.
+  - You will also find Trisels in limited quantities (2500 in total), 50 x 50 at the cost of 20 Event Coins each.
+  - Astrid exclusive will be directly available, at the cost of 600 Event Coins.
+Odds to get alternative is 1/4, rest is usual (foil is 10%, ranks for standard are evenly split, grade for alternative follow base odds of 70/22/7/1).
+  - Griffin and Giant Eagle exclusive will be available at 600 Event Coins starting from the 22th at 5pm UTC.
+Odds to get an alternative is 1/4, combo is 1/6 if alternative.
+Rest is usual (foil is 10%, ranks for standard are evenly split, grade for alternative and combo follow base odds of 70/22/7/1).
+  - As a reminder, you CANNOT craft any exclusive (and unique) cards.
+  - Random card, available for 150 Event Coins, include cards from Common to Rare following daily/weekly/reward chests odds.
+  - Random card +, available for 300 Event Coins and 25 times only, include cards from Common to Mythic with hugely boosted odds: 1/10 Common, 1/10 Uncommon Battle, 2/10 Uncommon Field, 2/10 Rare, 3/10 Ultra Rare, 1/10 Mythic.
+  - Some rewards in the shop require the Event Insignia (available in Prana).
+  - Neo Arkhante chests will also be available starting from the 22th at 5pm UTC.
+It will contain either Astrid or Griffin or Giant Eagle in any of their versions (standard, alternative, combo if applicable).
+Those will be the last edition of Neo chests with such content, Neo post-GA will have different odds / systems.
+In addition of the 481 cards, on open it will give you 250 Event Coins during the event or a directly random cosmetic from the event if opened once the event has ended.
+  - Note: We are aware of some text issues (Lunar instead of Arkhante, Pass instead of Insignia, ...), those will be fixed in the next release.
+- Interface
+  - Various text updates for all localizations.

+### Fixes

+- System
+  - Drastically reduced the resource consumption of new card drop VFX.
+Should fix most crashes if not all related to that.

 ## 0.11.3984 Patch

 `2023-03-15 08:30 UTC`